Gaslight Square, St. Louis: Legacy

-Media

-During the area's heyday, a 1962 episode of the American TV drama Route 66 was set and filmed inside The Darkside jazz club in Gaslight Square.
-The episode was entitled "Hey Moth, Come Eat the Flame".
+The Gaslight Theater is located in and named after the former square.

 Two documentaries were produced about Gaslight Square in the early 2000s.
 Gaslight Square: The Forgotten Landmark (Bruce Marren/2002) explores the history by the people who developed the area.
 It includes interviews with the Smothers Brothers, Jay Landesman, Bob Kuban, and many others.
 Gaslight Square: The Legend Lives On (Bruce Marren/2005) looks at the influence it had on the city, uncovers relics, and what has happened to it today.
 It includes interviews with Phyllis Diller, Billy Peek, Jonnie King, and many others.

+In 2024, Jazz St. Louis and St. Louis Dance Theatre produced a version of The Nutcracker set in Gaslight Square, set to Duke Ellington's jazz interpretations of the music.